jwashek/exagora.me/_posts/2022-09-29-what-is-the-gospel.md

 ## How to Be Saved
 The Bible is very clear on the Gospel as you can see.
 What else the Bible is very clear on is how to be saved.
 Now that you've heard the Gospel, do you believe it to be true?
 Arguably the most well-known Bible verse is John 3:16:

-> For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
+> <u>John 3:16</u>: For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.

 Believe!
 The Bible also says in the Book of Romans: